Possibility to disentangle anisotropic flow, flow fluctuation, and nonflow assuming Gaussian fluctuations: Gaussian fluctuations assumption

 Experimentally, one may turn the argument around.
-If one measured $\vv{6}<\vv{4}$, then it could mean that the Bessel-Gaussian fluctuation model is not completely correct.
+The cumulants $\vv{2}$, $\vv{4}$, and $\vv{6}$ are uniquely determined regardless of which plane flow might be defined.
+Different models of flow fluctuations and mean $\mn{v}$ (i.e.~with respect to which plane) would give different relationships among the cumulants.
+It may therefore be possible to determine the nature of flow and flow fluctuations from experimental measurements of the flow cumulants.
+For example, if one measured $\vv{6}<\vv{4}$, then it could mean that the Bessel-Gaussian fluctuation model is not completely correct.
 It does not necessarily mean that our Gaussian fluctuation assumption is correct, but it could provide constraints to flow fluctuation models.
 If, on the other hand, one measured $\vv{6}>\vv{4}$, then neither the Bessel-Gaussian nor the Gaussian fluctuation model would be correct.
 One would have to devise new fluctuation model to accommodate experimental data.
+The preliminary data from STAR~\cite{LiYi} seem to favor our Gaussian fluctuation model.